 The focus is on improving your microbiome, and the number one reason for this is to get the butyrate benefits that comes with having the right types of gut bacteria.

-However, working on your gut health isn’t that easy.
-For one, you’ll need to make the right lifestyle and dietary changes.
-This includes working on your butyrate levels.
+However, working on your gut health isn’t as simple as taking a probiotic.
+For one, you’ll need to make the right lifestyle and dietary changes, especially the prebiotic fibers that will boost your butyrate levels.

 Butyrate or butyric acid is classified as a short chain fatty acid or SCFA.
 It's generally produced by certain gut bacteria types when they ferment fiber in the human gut.